- Visit the world's largest cave passage in Gunung Mulu National Park

 From Wind Cave, walk along a plank walk next to the limestone cliff and climb 250 concrete steps to reach the entrance of Clearwater Cave.
-Like most caves in Mulu, Clearwater provides a habitat for unique plants and photo-sensitive algae that produces needle-like formations that point toward any source of light.
+Like most caves in Mulu, Clearwater provides a habitat for unique plants and photo-sensitive algae that produce needle-like formations that point toward any light source.
 As you emerge back into the light of day, make your way to the nearby swimming hole shaded by giant rainforest trees to enjoy a simple picnic and perhaps a dip.
-After lunch, proceed to Long Litut by boat and start trekking to Camp 5 - a three-hour hike away, through a mixed dipterocarp and riparian forest.
+After lunch, proceed to Long Litut by boat and start trekking to Camp 5—a three-hour hike away, through a mixed dipterocarp and riparian forest.

 It's time to visit the famous limestone Pinnacles!
-After breakfast, get ready to scale Gunung Api - a challenging, popular 4- to 5-hour hike full of near-vertical climbs.
-Arrive at the Pinnacles viewpoint in time for a packed lunch and don't forget your camera - the views here are unique and photo-worthy.
+After breakfast, get ready to scale Gunung Api—a challenging, popular four- to five-hour hike full of near-vertical climbs.
+Arrive at the Pinnacles viewpoint in time for a packed lunch, and don't forget your camera—the views are unique and photo-worthy.
 When you're done soaking it all in, make your way down the trail and back to camp.

 Gather up your camera, boots, and memories and trek to Long Litut.
 Proceed downstream to the park's headquarters, grab lunch, and then make your way to the airport to catch your flight home.